 Jews and Christians

 Jesus was a Jew.
-The Gospel of Luke gives the geneology of Jesus going all the way back to Adam – our Father in the Flesh.
-The Gospel of St Matthew also begins by giving the geneology of Jesus in the line descended from the Jewish Patriarch – Abraham – our Father in Faith.
+The Gospel of Luke gives the genealogy of Jesus going all the way back to Adam – our Father in the Flesh.
+The Gospel of St Matthew also begins by giving the genealogy of Jesus in the line descended from the Jewish Patriarch – Abraham – our Father in Faith.

-The chronology of salvation history is intimitely intwined with these two geneologies which show Jesus as the fulfilment of all that had come before.
+The chronology of salvation history is intimately entwined with these two genealogies which show Jesus as the fulfilment of all that had come before.
 If you read the Jewish Scriptures contained in the Old Testament of the Bible, the Jewish religion hangs upon the principle of family – that certain people were part of God’s family – and that you were made part of God’s family by a binding Covenant between God and mankind.

 There were 5 major covenants in the Jewish development:

 - The Marriage Covenant made between God, Adam & Eve with the sign of new life – their son Seth